-If the trainee wishes to challenge a Probation or Dismissal decision, he/she may request an Appeals Hearing before members of the Training Committee Staff.
-This request must be made in writing (an email will suffice) to the Training Director within 3 working days of notification regarding the decision made above.
-If requested, the Appeals Hearing will be conducted by a review panel convened by the Training Director and consisting of him/herself (or another supervisor, if appropriate), the trainee's supervisor, and at least one other member of the Training Committee Staff.
-The trainee may request a specific member of the Training Committee Staff to serve on the review panel.
-If the trainee requests the presence of a representative who is not affiliated with YSD to also serve on the review panel, this request will be considered for appropriateness by the Training Director (or another supervisor, if appropriate).
+If the trainee wishes to challenge a Probation or Dismissal decision, they may request an Appeals Hearing by sending a written request (an email will suffice) to the Division Director within 3 working days of notification regarding the decision made above.
+If requested, the Appeals Hearing will be conducted by a review panel convened by the Division Director and consisting of him/herself, the trainee's supervisor, and at least one other member of the Training Committee.
+These parties will review the information to determine if the complaint warrants further action.
+If no further action is warranted, the formal grievance will be terminated, and the trainee will be provided with a brief explanation.

+If further review if warranted, a Grievance Committee is appointed as soon as possible by the Division Director.
+In special circumstances, the YSD Department Director and/or a representative from the Palm Beach County attorney's office may be included.
+The trainee may request a specific member of the Training Committee to serve on the review panel.
+If the trainee requests the presence of a representative who is not affiliated with YSD to also serve on the review panel, this request will be considered for appropriateness by the Division Director.

 The Appeals Hearing will be held within 5 working days of the trainee's request.
 The review panel will review all written materials and have an opportunity to interview the parties involved or any other individuals with relevant information.
+Witnesses may be interviewed as needed.
+A majority vote of the committee is required to finalize its conclusion.
 The review panel may uphold the decisions made previously or may modify them.
-The review panel has final discretion regarding outcome.